Thursday, October 17, 2024

 According to Caron.
 Dr. Sarah L. Chellappa, an associate professor at the University of Southampton who has studied the relationship between circadian rhythms and mood, recommended establishing consistent sleep and wake times, avoiding daytime naps and stashing electronic devices at least an hour before bedtime.
 But it's not just the electronic devices.
 More like self-mastery to achieve impedance matching, or decompression:

-An overstimulated brain is not predisposed for a good night's sleep.
+An overstimulated brain is not predisposed to a good night's sleep.
 So what is an impedance matching activity you may ask?
-Any activity that can transition your brain status to sleep mode, like no overeating prior to going to bed, meditation or prayer can do that.
-That includes attending a late night lecture, a political rally, watching a horror movie, violence or pornography, and so on.
+Any activity that can transition your brain status to sleep mode, like no overeating prior to going to bed.
+Instead turn to meditation or prayer.
+Other activities that inhibit sleep mode include attending a late night lecture, a political rally, watching a horror movie, violence or pornography, and so on.

 Paraphrasing Goethe: "Tell me what you do before you go to bed and I'll tell you the quality of sleep you experience."